 Where you live

 If you live in a high-altitude, sunny, hot climate, your lifetime exposure to UV rays increases versus colder, lower areas.
 Exposure to stronger UV rays means an increased risk of DNA damage and mutations.
-The closer to the sun you get, the stronger and more damaging the UV rays are, which occurs at higher altitudes.
+The closer to the sun you get, the stronger and more damaging the UV rays, which occur at higher altitudes.

 Some UV rays, such as UVC rays, are short-wave, meaning they don’t always reach us, so getting higher up means catching more of these ultra-damaging rays.